-Installing a Nest thermostat is one of the best ways to improve the day-to-day schedule of your comfort system.
-This smart thermostat can be taught your preferences and automatically make improvements.
-But as you might expect, it won’t work correctly or at all if you see an error code on the display.
-The precise error code supplies useful information about the source of the problem, something a professional technician can use to provide solutions that much sooner.
+Operating a Nest thermostat is one of the easiest ways to optimize the everyday schedule of your heating and cooling.
+This smart thermostat can recognize your preferences and automatically make adjustments.
+But as you may expect, it won’t work properly or at all if you see an error code appear.
+The precise error code offers useful information about the root of the problem, something a professional technician can use to offer solutions that much quicker.

-Let’s consider seven of the most common error codes you may discover on your Nest thermostat.
-We’ll walk you through the basics of each error code along with how you could fix it and the estimated cost to do so.
-Remember that while the investment will ultimately be dependent on the specific Nest model, you can expect to pay around $75-$200 for repairs.
-This should also cover travel and labor costs as well as any specific components needed to wrap up repairs.
+Listed below are seven of the most frequent error codes you could encounter on your Nest thermostat.
+We’ll review the basics of each error code along with how you can solve it and the estimated cost to do so.
+Keep in mind that while the costs will ultimately depend on the specific Nest model, you can anticipate paying around $75-$200 for repairs.
+This should include things like travel and labor costs along with any specific hardware necessary to finish repairs.

 e298 – Critical

-This critical error code is limited to newer models of the Nest thermostat and is displayed when the power is detached from the system.
-Because this is a critical power error, the thermostat will switch to the backup battery system.
-The error message will remain on the screen until the issue is dealt with.
+This critical error code is limited to the latest models of the Nest thermostat and appears when the power is disconnected from the system.
+Since this is a critical power error, the thermostat will swap to the backup battery system.
+The error message will remain on display until the issue is dealt with.

-Losing power to your Nest thermostat can be for several reasons.
-The wiring may have disconnected or become damaged, or a disconnection might have happened further along in your home’s electrical system.
-This might be the circuit breaker, fuse box or system switch.
-A professional technician should check electrical connections and wiring until they locate the source of the problem.
+Losing power to your Nest thermostat can be for numerous reasons.
+The wiring could have disconnected or become damaged, or a disconnection might have appeared further along in your home’s electrical system.
+This could be the circuit breaker, fuse box or system switch.
+A professional technician should examine electrical connections and wiring until they locate the source of the problem.

 e294 – Critical

-Critical error code e294 appears when your Nest thermostat’s wiring needs to be reconfigured.
-More specifically, the technician should reconfigure the R wire.
-They’ll first conduct a factory reset of your thermostat to make sure it’s not merely a software problem.
-If that doesn’t work, they’ll check the wiring diagram of the thermostat and begin looking at connectors.
+Critical error code e294 shows up when your Nest thermostat’s wiring needs to be reconfigured.
+More specifically, you’ll need the technician to reconfigure the R wire.
+They’ll first conduct a factory reset of your thermostat to ensure it’s not simply a software error.
+If that doesn’t work, they’ll review the wiring diagram of the thermostat and begin looking at connectors.

-They’ll disconnect the power and slowly check each wire, making sure they are fully attached into the connector with the correct amount of exposed copper.
-After they find the problem connector, it can be exchanged for a new one.
+They’ll disconnect the power and progressively look at each wire, making sure they are fully placed into the connector with the correct amount of bare copper.
+When they find the malfunctioning connector, it can be swapped for a new one.

 e195 – Critical

-This critical error code can surface when the weather outside is particularly hot.
-The HVAC system can fail and stop delivering power to your Nest thermostat.
-When this problem persists, the backup battery in your thermostat drains and the thermostat will finally turn off.
-Presuming the breakers are on, you can examine a handful of other places before calling a professional technician.
+This critical error code can surface when the weather outside is especially hot.
+The HVAC system can shut down and stop sending power to your Nest thermostat.
+When this problem lingers, the backup battery in your thermostat depletes and the thermostat will subsequently turn off.
+Assuming the breakers are on, you can inspect a handful of other places before calling a professional technician.

-Because this error can consume your thermostat’s battery, the first step might be providing enough power to figure out if this specific error code is what you’re working with.
-You can disconnect the thermostat from its base and deliver power with a USB cable.
-In the event it displays error code 195, you should continue to visually check components such as the wiring as well as your air conditioner’s air filter or drainage system.
-If you struggle to uncover anything wrong with these components, it will probably be best to get in touch with a pro.
+Since this error can deplete your thermostat’s battery, the first step could be providing enough power to find out if this specific error code is what you’re facing.
+You can disconnect the thermostat from its base and provide power by using a USB cable.
+If it reveals error code 195, you can continue to visually examine components like the wiring as well as your air conditioner’s air filter or drainage system.
+If you struggle to find anything wrong with these components, it will probably be best to get in touch with a pro.

 e103 – Critical

-Another critical error code, e103 indicates an electrical problem with your Nest thermostat.
-More specifically, e103 will refer to an overcurrent problem, which means the wiring is getting more power than necessary.
-This will sometimes stem from the breaker box, an error from the control board or through a defective connection in the thermostat.
-A technician should carefully investigate and test the Nest’s electrical system to figure out where the power is surging or why the thermostat is convinced there’s an overcurrent problem.
+Another critical error code, e103 signifies an electrical malfunction with your Nest thermostat.
+More specifically, e103 will refer to an overcurrent problem, which means the wiring is receiving more power than what is safe and normal.
+This can stem from the breaker box, an error from the control board or through a bad connection in the thermostat.
+A technician will meticulously inspect and test the Nest’s electrical system to understand where the power is surging or why the thermostat is convinced there’s an overcurrent problem.

 n260

-Although this error code isn’t critical, it might still keep you from using the Nest thermostat how you want to.
-Error code n260 pertains to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from getting sufficient power.
-You can inspect the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
-If not, you can get a Nest Power Connector.
+While this error code isn’t critical, it may still prevent you from using the Nest thermostat like normal.
+Error code n260 refers to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from obtaining sufficient power.
+You can examine the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
+If not, you need a Nest Power Connector.

-Due to installation of a Nest Power Connector, you may notice error code E297 be displayed.
+Due to installation of a Nest Power Connector, you will sometimes notice error code E297 show up.
 This can be dealt with by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector is already installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+If the Power Connector was already installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Similar to error code e103, e104 is a critical error stemming from an overcurrent.
-If excessive power is transported using the Nest’s wiring, it can damage internal components and may even be a fire hazard.
-If you notice this error code pop up on your Nest thermostat and want to protect from electrical damage, it’s recommended to turn the power off as soon as possible.
-You can then get in touch with a professional technician with the necessary experience diagnosing and solving electrical issues.
+Just like error code e103, e104 is a critical error stemming from an overcurrent.
+If excessive power is transported through the Nest’s wiring, it can damage internal components and can even be a fire hazard.
+If you see this error code show up on your Nest thermostat and want to guard against electrical damage, it’s recommended to switch the power off as soon as possible.
+You can then contact a professional technician with the appropriate experience diagnosing and resolving electrical malfunctions.

 e73 – Critical

-This could be as simple as the breaker being turned off, but it could also be something with the wiring.
-After turning off the power to your HVAC system and thermostat, you can visually check the wires to make sure none of them are loose or damaged.
-If nothing looks to be out of place, it’s best to get in touch with a local professional.
+This may be as easy as the breaker being turned off, but it could also be something with the wiring.
+After shutting off the power to your HVAC system and thermostat, you can visually check the wires to make sure none of them are loose or damaged.
+If nothing looks to be out of place, it’s a good idea to speak with a local professional.